 Chlorpyrifos Pesticide Lawsuit | Attorney | Lawyer

 Chlorpyrifos (CPF) pesticide is an acutely toxic poison sprayed for decades on corn, wheat, sweet potatoes, apples, citrus and many other common foods.
 A chlorpyrifos pesticide lawsuit demands compensation for injuries suffered by those exposed to this poison.
 Contact a chlorpyrifos attorney for a free legal consultation.

-Chlorpyrifos pesticide has been shown to damage the developing brains of children, reduce IQ, lead to a loss of working memory, raise the risk of attention deficit disorders, birth injuries, and other health problems.
+Chlorpyrifos damages the developing brains of children, reduces IQ, leads to a loss of working memory, raises the risk of attention deficit disorders, birth injuries, and other health problems.
 Chlorpyrifos is often found in pesticides trade named Lorsban, Lock-On, and Cobalt.
-It has proven especially damaging to human beings developing in the womb.
+It has proven especially damaging to children developing in the womb.
 A chlorpyrifos lawsuit states that the makers of this poison knew or should have known of its toxic effects on pregnant mothers and their developing children.

 Free Legal Case Consultation

 If you or a loved one has been exposed to chlorpyrifos and now suffers from developmental problems or has been diagnosed with a neuro-developmental disability – formerly known as “mental retardation” – contact our law firm now for a free legal case consultation.

 Chlorpyrifos Prenatal Exposure

 When toddlers or their pregnant mothers are exposed to chlorpyrifos – a chemical often found in common pesticides – the exposed children may suffer lifelong disorders that can include autism, ADHD, Parkinson’s-like tremors, and lowered intelligence.